-6. HMPL-453, FGFR Inhibitor
+6. Fanregratinib (HMPL-453)

-HMPL-453 is a novel, selective, oral inhibitor targeting FGFR 1/2/3.
+Fanregratinib is a novel, selective, oral inhibitor targeting FGFR 1/2/3.
 Aberrant FGFR signaling is associated with tumor growth, promotion of angiogenesis, as well as resistance to anti-tumor therapies.
 Approximately 10-15% of IHCC patients have tumors harboring FGFR2 fusion.
-We currently retain all rights to HMPL-453 worldwide.
+We retain all rights to fanregratinib worldwide.